This Website

 Over 11" of a very finely designed revolving cylinder toy gun, this was made by the Topper Corporation, who also made toy rifles of different kinds as well as a 1911 style semiauto.
 Topper was located in Elizabeth, New Jersey and seemed to survive on other companies' good ideas and sometimes go them one better.
 It was positively a huge toy corporation.

-Photos by Steve Arlin, one of our advertisers
+Photos by Steve Arlin.

 Be Sure To Click On The Thumbnails!